 Why not pack it in your gear bag or a big satchel along with your kit to clean your guns on go and to make them function safely.

 The Sage and Baker bore snake has great usefulness for the users due to its versatile nature.

 This bore snake makes sure that you are prepared to clean up the simple and the most unattractive mess with the simplest tool and method.

 The extra-fine and top quality material of this Sage and Braker Bore snake is perfect for cleaning the small areas where no other brush can reach to clean.

 And the design of the bore snake cleaning kit ensures that every nook and corner can be reached to give a perfect clean to the gear.

 You may have seen a bore snake before—either for sale at a gun shop or in the cleaning kit of a savvy shooter at your local range.

-On other end, you will find a small attached weight that lets you easily lower the snake down the barrel of your firearm so you can then pull it all the way through for an easy cleaning.
+On another end, you will find a small attached weight that lets you easily lower the snake down the barrel of your firearm so you can then pull it all the way through for easy cleaning.